 "Do not thank me, Henry, because you will not to after I am

 Henry's mouth gaped open in shock.
 "How do you know that?
-You have not even--”
+You

-“She is carrying your son," Nicholas cut him short.
+"She is carrying your son," Nicholas cut him short.

 "A son," Henry muttered in disbelief.
 "A son."
 He smiled.
 "Thanks

 Henry shivered.
 "Yes."
 Oh yes, he knew, how could he not?
 His

 He was the Hunter of Souls.